Find a plan.

 How much does dental insurance cost in Delaware?

-For adults who purchase their own or family stand-alone dental coverage through the Delaware exchange, premiums range from $37 to $80 per month.
+For adults who purchase their own stand-alone dental coverage through the exchange in Delaware, premiums in May 2024 ranged from about $13 to $52 per month.1

 If your family is purchasing coverage through the Delaware exchange, the premiums connected with pediatric dental coverage may not be offset by premium tax credits (premium subsidies).
 Here’s more about how that works, and how it relates to whether the health policy includes integrated pediatric dental benefits.